iomeone/Fun-Scheme-Compiler/README.md

 I was able to integrate bgwdc with header.cpp and change the tagging scheme...

+## Console Dump
+In case the provided tests do not work on the instructor machine, I have submitted a sample of my [console dump](console_dump.txt).

 ## Disclaimer:
 #### This compiler should not be used in any serious applications - it is meant to be learning project (and learning, I did).
 With more time and help, I would have completed the project to its entirety.
 Even with the slight extension, however, I was extremely preoccupied with studying for other final exams, travelling home, etc. so I did what I could within the time given and I refuse to stress over this.